mdarmanbd/rick-n-morty/README.md

 # Welcome to Rick n Morty!

-i will try to complete ricy & morty project which you provide me. i given to best afford for make a project. i applied the css framework
+i will try to complete ricy & morty project which you provide me. i given to best afford for make a project. i applied below this css framework

 # tailwind